-The catamaran is equipped with a total of 4 passenger cabins with double/twin beds.
-All cabins feature a porthole and rooftop pop-top.
+The catamaran is equipped with a total of 6 passenger cabins, 4 with double beds below deck, with a porthole and rooftop pop-top; and 2 bunk bed cabins on the main deck.
 The vessel also features an onboard kitchenette.

 Power onboard is 220V on European 2 pin sockets.
 Please note that this is not suitable for sleeping aid machines, as the power source may not always be operating.
 Bringing a battery pack is recommended.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.

 The airport in Colombo (Katunayake) is around 32km north of Colombo center.
 Taking a cab is the most convenient way to get to your hotel in Negombo.
 Taxi drivers are famous to overcharge, so we recommend to use the prepaid taxi service offered at the airport – you can make the arrangements at designated counters outside the baggage-claim area after passing through several Bank Counters.